lellaaditya/Cont-Docker-Kubernetes/Demo/Kubernetes/Readme.md

 - on-premises, hybrid, or public cloud infrastructure

-Cluster - A cluster is a set of nodes (physical or virtual machines) running Kubernetes agents, managed by the control plane Pod - Pods are the smallest deployable units of computing that you can create and manage in Kubernetes Node - physical or virtual machines
+Cluster - A cluster is a set of nodes (physical or virtual machines) running Kubernetes agents, managed by the control plane

+Pod - Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.Containers runs inside the Pod

+Node - physical or virtual machines

 <img width="918" height="595" alt="image" src="https://github.com/user-attachments/assets/6cb3f983-0751-4657-a9b7-1ee1eb667234" />